 The club’s suicide awareness programme is managed by an assigned Lion with a small committee in support.

-The club members like everybody else, are appalled at the number of suicides occuring in our communities, particularly amongst the young.
+The club members like everybody else, are concerned at the number of suicides in our communities, particularly amongst the young.
 We feel it incumbent as an organisation whose motto is “We Serve” to do something about the suffering felt by the victims and their families and friends.

 The Galway Lions Club, in partnership with the HSE, supports the delivery of SafeTALK, a three-hour training programme that helps participants to become alert to persons with suicidal thoughts.
 It also helps participants to gain a clear understanding of what steps they should take in order to help individuals with these thoughts.